-Admission to degree and certificate programs in the Division of Lifelong Learning is open to all high school graduates or those who have completed the GED with a composite score of at least 50 or no area score lower than 45.
+Admission to degree and certificate programs in the Division of Lifelong Learning is open to all high school graduates with a 2.0 G.P.A. or those who have completed the GED with a composite score of at least 50 or no area score lower than 45.

-Unconditional admission will be granted for an applicant with a cumulative grade point average of at least 2.5 on a 4-point scale and in good standing from the previous institution.
+Unconditional admission will be granted for an applicant with a cumulative grade point average of at least 2.5 on a 4-point scale and in good standing from the previous institution of higher education.
 An applicant who is on probation or who has been dismissed from another institution of higher education will be considered for admission provided that he/she is eligible to apply for readmission to the school which placed the academic sanction.
 For those not meeting unconditional admission requirements, an admission committee may grant probationary admission after reviewing the file.
-Provisional admission is available with a completed application, application fee, and an unofficial transcript from the last college attended showing good standing.
+Provisional admission is available with a completed application, application fee (except for electronically submitted applications), and an unofficial transcript from the last college attended showing good standing.
 Failure to achieve unconditional admission within 90 days following initial registration will result in withholding future registration until the file is complete.
 Financial aid is not available with provisional status.